e-mny/hugo_portfolio/content/projects/mammogram_classification/index.md

 ---

-## Chapter 3: The Building – The Art of Creation
+## The Building – The Art of Creation

 This chapter is all about the _doing_.
 It’s where the project took shape and everything started coming together.